outtayerloop/home-credit/README.md

   - Split processed data into train and test
   - Instanciate the model class with generic parameters.
   - **Remark** : as we didn't have much time and experience, we've used the parameters provided in the XAI lab, as well as the GridSearch technique from the same lab to set their parameters, except for the Gradient Boosting classifier model.
-  - Start MLFlow run : track model parameters, track model metrics (accuracy, F score, ROC curve, confusion matrix), track model version, set model tag for subsequent retrieval with mlflow.sklearn.load_model for the prediction app entry point (tags are "gb" for Gradient Boosting, "xgb" for XGBoost and "rf" for Random Forest)
+  - Start MLFlow run : track model parameters, track model metrics (accuracy, F score, precision score, ROC curve, confusion matrix), track model version, set model tag for subsequent retrieval with mlflow.sklearn.load_model for the prediction app entry point (tags are "gb" for Gradient Boosting, "xgb" for XGBoost and "rf" for Random Forest)
   - In the MLFlow UI, we can vizualize the results of the tracking with ```mlflow ui``` :

   ![](reports/figures/mlflow_ui/mlflow_ui_home.JPG)